dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-glossary.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/ide-results.jpg" width="100%" title="The Invocation History list displays a list of previous invocations in the IDE"/>

-5. **Result Status tab &mdash;** Clicking on the Results Status Tabs will filter the Node Status List based on their corresponding status.
+5. **Node Summary tab &mdash;** Clicking on the Results Status Tabs will filter the Node Status List based on their corresponding status.
 The available statuses are Pass (successful invocation of a node), Warn (test executed with warning), Error (database error or test failure), Skip (nodes not run due to upstream error), and Queued (nodes that have not executed yet).

 6. **Node result toggle &mdash;** After running a dbt command, information about each executed node can be found in a Node Result toggle, which includes a summary and debug logs.
 The Node Results List lists every node that was invoked during the command.